ansible/community-docs/steering_committee_membership_guidelines.rst

 #.
 If there has been no response or stepping down issue created by the person within a reasonable time, the initiator notifies other Committee members about the situation.
 #.
 In case of agreement among the Committee about the need for removal, the initiator provides a draft of a corresponding topic's description to the Committee via email for discussion and approval.

   * The topic's title is ``Steering Committee member audit.``.
-It must not contain the person's name/information.
+It must not contain the person's name or other identifying information.

   * The description must not contain or imply any forms of condemnation.